Growing Mondays: The best way of learning is by doing

 Hi!
 I'm Jo, writing from Heart & Soil homestead, a 1-acre homestead in the Far South of Cape Town, South Africa.
 Every week I share inspiration and education for your growing journey.
 Thanks so much for reading!

 Welcome to Growing Mondays, where I talk about growing- vegetables, fruits, animals and, well, people.
-This week I talk about the value of regular check-ins on your growing.
-Every Monday, walking around and planning for the week really helps us avoid waste and make use of the abundance around us.
+This week I talk about the value of just doing and observing, and learning.
+Experience— all the nuance of ourselves as individuals, family, community, the weather— has been much more valuable than knowledge in helping us grow and make ever-improving use of our farm.

 Workshops